Karnachandu15/Digital-Forensics---Lab-Experiments/Experiment-8.md

 4. Generate comprehensive reports for further investigation

 The tool showed particular strength in [specific area] while having some limitations in [specific area].
 For forensic investigations, it serves as a valuable initial screening tool for detecting hidden data in images.

-[Note: Please add actual screenshots of your experiment execution in the designated places marked with "Insert Screenshot" tags.
-Also, replace all placeholder values in square brackets with actual experimental data.]